jiangnanpro/PrivacyInternship/README.md

 The NIST data folder expected is the one produced by the script `linkNist.py` in the root directory.

 ### Attacks
+Based on the original implementation (available on this [repository](https://github.com/DingfanChen/GAN-Leaks)) of GAN-Leaks proposed by Chen et al. in [GAN-Leaks: A Taxonomy of Membership Inference Attacks against Generative Models](https://arxiv.org/abs/1909.03935).

 Full black-box:
 ```bash
 cd wgan-gp